 What is the STAR method?

-STAR model is an acronym that stands for Situation, Task, Action, and Result.
+STAR model is an acronym for Situation, Task, Action, and Result.
 It seeks to determine the relationship between the work they need and your work in the past.
 The interviewer is looking to assess your answer to see if you can take the initiative and action if similar situations occur.

 What did you have to do?
 What were your responsibilities or your assignments relative to the situation?